When you go into a job interview, your goal is to make a good impression, right? Kind of.

 This is a biggie.
 If you don't send a thank you note after an interview, you're pretty much out of the running.

 Why?
 Well, first off, it's only respectful to thank the people you interviewed with for taking the time to talk with you.
-But also, if you really want the job, you'll want to do everything you can to get an edge over your competition.
-If you skip the thank you note and your competitor sends one, it could mean the difference between you and him/her when it's time to decide (and, believe me, you're not getting points for skipping this step).
+But also, if you really want the job, you'll do everything you can to get an edge over your competition.
+If you skip the thank you note and your competition sends one, it could mean the difference between you getting the job offer or them when it's time to decide (and, believe me, you're not getting points for skipping this step).

 Sending a thank you note also gives you one last chance to connect with your interviewer/potential teammates.
-It's worth it, and it could mean the difference between being memorable and being just another applicant.
+It's worth it, and it's the last thing that you can do to be memorable instead of just another job applicant.

-The goal here is for you to stand out from other candidates.
+The goal of every interview is for you to stand out from other candidates.
 The more top-of-mind you are to your interviewer, the better your chances are of moving on in the hiring process.
+So, follow the tips above to be memorable in your next job interview and clearly stand out from the competition.

 - Ace The Interview By Correctly Answering THIS Hard Question ... ›